 Analysis of data from 156 banks across Europe reveals that declining assets, falling income and unyielding costs are pushing the sector to a tipping point

-The general picture is a smaller asset base, which restricts opportunities to generate revenues and fight off competitive threats from rivals, including captive banks and digital-first players.
-A number of corporates have set up banks to offer finance to their customers, including many car manufacturers such as VW, BMW, Mercedes and Toyota, and some others, like high-technology company Trumpf.
+The general picture is a smaller asset base, which restricts opportunities to generate revenues and fight off competitive threats from rivals, including digital-first players and captive banks.
+A number of corporates have set up banks to offer finance to their customers, including many car manufacturers such as VW, BMW, Daimler and Toyota, and some others, like high-technology company Trumpf.
 But earnings are only half the story.
 Becoming lean should be driving up profitability, but according to the BearingPoint study, the operating costs-to-RWAs ratio is rising.

-Looking at cost-to-income ratio (CIR), a useful indicator of banks efforts to create return relative to income, BearingPoint Institute research found that average operating costs have been stagnant, falling just 0.01%.
+Looking at cost-to-income ratio (CIR), a useful indicator of banks efforts to create return relative to costs, BearingPoint Institute research found that average operating costs have been stagnant, falling just 0.01%.
 This puts pressure on banks’ CIR.
 One reason for this is because disposal of loan portfolios can be done relatively quickly, but reducing associated costs takes longer.
-When CIR is viewed in relation to total assets, small banks stood at 56.5%, medium-sized banks at 50.7% and large banks at 57.3% in 2013.
-Not being able to reduce the CIR-to-assets ratio to below 50% indicates that banks are not capable of covering costs with current income.
+When CIR is allocated to bank size, small banks stood at 56.5%, medium-sized banks at 50.7% and large banks at 57.3% in 2013.

 There is still a short window of opportunity to turn the situation around.
 Banks need to commit to greater automation, create more interdepartmental cooperation, reduce operating costs and modernize their business models.

-Bank management teams must move away from being too heavily focused on compliance challenges and make it an urgent priority to develop new sources of profitability.
+Bank management teams must move away from being only focused on compliance challenges and make it in addition an urgent priority to develop new sources of profitability.

-Based on data from the Banker Database, a service of the Financial Times, BearingPoint conducted an analysis of financial information of 156 banks, comprising assets, risk-weighted assets (RWAs), interest income, net fees and commissions, operating costs, general and administrative costs, staff costs, Tier 1 Capital ratio and cost-to-income ratio between 2009 and 2013.
+Based on data from the Banker Database, a service of the Financial Times, BearingPoint conducted an analysis of financial information of 156 banks between 2009 and 2013, comprising assets, risk-weighted assets (RWAs), interest income, net fees and commissions, operating costs, general and administrative costs, staff costs, Tier 1 Capital ratio and cost-to-income ratio.
 The banks were divided into three groups, sorted by total asset as of 2013, offering a more detailed view on specific attributes for each bank.

 Founded in 2009, the BearingPoint Institute is an incisive, authoritative voice on business-critical topics, bringing together the finest minds from both within and outside the BearingPoint organization.
 We strive to: